 Paywalls are great for some organisations.
 We want to keep our content free for all.

 No. We currently spend a portion of our income on social media boosting, but this income will be ring-fenced to staff and support journalism.

-Books will be delivered in November to everyone who has paid $80 or more by that date (including prior longform fund supporters).
-Whenever anyone tips over $80 for a year, that’s when we’ll send a book out.
+Books will be delivered in November to everyone who has paid $80 or more.
+Whenever anyone tips over $80 for a year, we'll send a book out at the end of that month.
 NB: if you want the membership but don’t want the book, you can signal that at checkout.

 Yes!
-It will be in all good bookstores (we recommend Unity Books) from November 2019.
+It is now in all good bookstores (we recommend Unity Books).

 It’s a weekly compilation of the biggest international news – think of it as a bonus Bulletin, covering essential reads on key global stories.